-During the three months ended March 31, 2022 and 2021, the Company recorded a net reimbursement of \$20.0 million and \$24.8 million, respectively, for the amounts due from Biogen as a reduction of the related operating expense categories in the condensed consolidated statement of operations and comprehensive loss.
-As of March 31, 2022, the Company recorded a collaboration receivable - related party of \$19.8 million in the condensed consolidated balance sheet for the amounts due for the three months ended March 31, 2022 and the year ended December 31 2021, no payments were made to Biogen.
-During the three months ended March 31, 2022, the Company received \$18.5 million from Biogen for the amounts due for the three months ended December 31 2021
+During the three and six months ended June 30, 2022, the Company recorded a net reimbursement of \$23.8 million and \$43.8 million, respectively, for the amounts due from Biogen as a reduction of the related operating expense categories in the condensed consolidated statement of operations and comprehensive loss.
+During the three and six months ended June 30, 2021, the Company recorded a net reimbursement of \$23.7 million and \$48.4 million, respectively, for the amounts due from Biogen as a reduction of the related operating expense categories in the condensed consolidated statement of operations and comprehensive loss.

+As of June 30, 2022, the Company recorded a collaboration receivable - related party of \$23.7 million in the condensed consolidated balance sheet for the amounts due for the three months ended June 30, 2022.
+During the six months ended June 30, 2022 and the year ended December 31, 2021, no payments were made to Biogen.
+During the six months ended June 30, 2022, the Company received \$38.6 million from Biogen for the amounts due for the three months ended December 31, 2021 and the three months ended March 31, 2022.
+In July 2021, the Company received a payment of \$24.8 million from Biogen for the amount due for the three months ended March 31, 2021.